Chris Hansen: To Catch a Predator

 In conjunction with the website Perverted-Justice, Hansen hosted a series of Dateline NBC reports under the title To Catch a Predator.
-Volunteers from Perverted-Justice impersonated minor teenagers (usually 13–15 year old) in chat rooms online and agreed to meet with adults for sex.
+Volunteers from Perverted-Justice impersonated minors such as pre-teens to young-mid teenagers (usually 11–15 years old) in chat rooms online and agreed to meet with adults for sex.
 The meeting places were "sting houses", where camera crews from NBC, and in later episodes local police, awaited potential sexual predators.

 Capitalizing on the success of Hansen and his Predator investigations, Dateline NBC created three Tuesday night spin-offs of its original concept; Hansen hosted To Catch a Con Man and To Catch an I.D.
 Thief.
 In March 2007, Hansen's book, To Catch a Predator: Protecting Your Kids from Online Enemies Already in Your Home, was released in the American market.

 In August 2013, NBC decided not to renew its contract with Hansen, ultimately ending his tenure of 20 years.